-Reusing a SSCC will result in a pallet being stopped at the Goods Reception by the recipient’s IT system, anticipating that the pallet has been received earlier.
+Reusing a SSCC can result in a pallet being stopped at the Goods Reception by the recipient’s IT system, anticipating that the pallet has been received earlier.
 The recipient must then issue a new SSCC for the pallet, mark it and link the contents of the pallet to the new SSCC.

 Since the pallet now has a new SSCC, it can no longer be used as a mutual tracking key in the retail value chain.
 In case of an incident with a possible recall / withdrawal of products, this could be critical.

 “For trading in Norway, it is a requirement that SSCC shall not be reused until after a minimum of 6 years.
 This is rooted in the Norwegian Food Safety Law, requiering a minimum traceability of 5 years.
 This also includes products that are outside the scope of the Norwegian Food Safety Law”.

 Each packaging level (Consumer Units (CU), Stock Keeping Units (SKU), Distribution Units (DU)) has an assigned GTIN and must include a bar code on the label.

 On Consumer Unit (CU), GTIN should preferably be labelled with the EAN-13 bar code symbol.

 Stock Keeping Unit (SKU) on the Distribution Unit (DU) must be labelled with an approved bar code symbology and linked to the Distribution Unit’s (DU) unique identification.

 Each pallet must be labelled with one GS1-128 bar code pallet label.
 The label contains a unique identifier (SSCC) which enables a link between the Stock Keeping Unit (SKU) on the pallet and the batch / lot number stored in the sender’s IT systems.